Hello and welcome to “Communities of Colour and Reconciliation in Canada”. Thank you for taking the time to help us!

 What is this research about?

-We want to explore the perceptions and attitudes of Caribbean and South Asian peoples in the GTA towards Indigenous peoples and the Reconciliation process.
+We want to explore the perceptions and attitudes of People of Colour in the GTA towards Indigenous peoples and the Reconciliation process.
 According to our Prime Minister and Canada’s Truth and Reconciliation Commission, we are beginning an era of reconciliation, and this is taking place in an increasingly multicultural environment.

 This survey will take about 20 minutes.
 You can skip any questions you don’t want to answer and may also withdraw your participation before you submit the survey.